wavebox/waveboxapp/README.md

 # Wavebox

-Your client for Gmail, Inbox, Outlook, O365, Trello, Slack & more!
+Your client for Gmail, Outlook, O365, Trello, Slack & more!

-Wavebox is the clever new home for cloud apps on macOS, Linux & Windows bringing Gmail, Inbox, Outlook, O365, Trello, Slack & over 1000 more apps into a configurable client.
+Wavebox is the clever new home for cloud apps on macOS, Linux & Windows bringing Gmail, Outlook, O365, Trello, Slack & over 1000 more apps into a configurable client.

 ---